If you don’t file your past year taxes you may not receive your 2014 tax refund!

 How Can I File My Late Taxes?

-If you have prior year returns that need to be filed from 2005-2012, PriorTax offers an easy to use online process to get the late taxes off your to do list.
+If you have prior year returns that need to be filed from 2005-2013, PriorTax offers an easy to use online process to get the late taxes off your to do list.
 If you taxes before 2005 you want to file, you won’t be able to online.
-The IRS website does offer electronic forms dating back to 1998 that you can print, fill out and mail in.

 Photo via JGTaxGroup on Flickr